Insulin shock therapy: Decline

-In 1957, when insulin coma treatment use was declining, The Lancet published the results of a randomized, controlled trial where patients were either given insulin coma treatment or identical treatment but with unconsciousness produced by barbiturates.
+In 1957, when insulin coma treatment use was declining, The Lancet published the results of a randomized, controlled trial in which patients were either given insulin coma treatment or identical treatment but with unconsciousness produced by barbiturates.
 There was no difference in outcome between the groups and the authors concluded that, whatever the benefits of the coma regimen, insulin was not the specific therapeutic agent.

 In 1958, American neuropsychiatrist Max Fink published in the Journal of the American Medical Association the results of a random controlled comparison in 60 patients treated with 50 iatrogenic insulin-induced comas or chlorpromazine in doses from 300 mg to 2000 mg/day.
 The results were essentially the same in relief and discharge ratings but chlorpromazine was safer with fewer side-effects, easier to administer, and better suited to long-term care.

 In 1958, Bourne published a paper on increasing disillusionment in the psychiatric literature about insulin coma therapy for schizophrenia.
 He suggested there were several reasons it had received almost universal uncritical acceptance by reviews and textbooks for several decades despite the occasional disquieting negative finding, including that, by the 1930s when it all started, schizophrenics were considered inherently unable to engage in psychotherapy, and insulin coma therapy "provided a personal approach to the schizophrenic, suitably disguised as a physical treatment so as to slip past the prejudices of the age."

-Although coma therapy had largely fallen out of use in the US by the 1970s, it was still being practiced and researched in some hospitals, and may have continued for longer in countries such as China and the Soviet Union.
+By the 1970s, insulin shock therapy had mostly fallen out of use in the United States, though was still practiced in some hospitals.
+Its use may have continued longer in China, India, and the Soviet Union.